-An obligor's subsequent remarriage or cohabitation with another person does not constitute a basis for either party to seek a modification of an alimony award.
-An obligee may not petition the court to increase his or her alimony award based on the income and assets of the obligor's subsequent spouse or partner.
-Likewise, an obligor may not petition the court for a decrease in the alimony payment based on his or her reliance on the income and assets of the new spouse or partner.
+An obligor's subsequent remarriage or cohabitation does not constitute a basis for a modification of alimony by either party.
+Further, a party receiving alimony may not seek modification to increase alimony based on the income and assets of the obligor's new spouse.
+Likewise, an obligor may not seek modification of alimony to reduce the amount payed to the former spouse based on the obligor's financial interdependence with the new spouse.